Morning, Tuesday, 25th February 2020

 THIS EVENT IS CPD CERTIFIED

-This conference will examine the next steps for improving initial teacher training (ITT) in England.
+This conference will examine the next steps for reform of the initial teacher training (ITT) system in England.

-It follows the publication by the DfE of a new core content framework to be used by ITT providers to inform their training programmes, based on the recommendations of a government-commissioned expert group review into the content of initial teacher training.
+These include the DfE’s recent publication of a new core content framework to be used by ITT providers to inform the curriculum design for their programmes, based on the recommendations of a government-commissioned expert group review into the content of initial teacher training.

 The chair of ITT Expert Advisory Panel, Professor Samantha Twiselton, is a keynote speaker at this conference.

-The agenda also includes a senior keynote speaker confirmed from the Department for Education.
+The agenda includes a senior keynote speaker confirmed from the Department for Education to outline early findings.

 - Key findings from ITT Core Content expert group;